 Elvis Presley Birthplace

-The shotgun house is where Elvis survived the famous F-5 tornado that hit Tupelo in 1936.
+The shotgun house is where young Elvis survived the famous F-5 tornado that hit Tupelo in 1936.
 Just a baby, he and his mother managed to survive the storm that is regarded as one of the deadliest in United States history.
 The birth home has been recognized as a historic site by the Mississippi Department of Archives and History.

 Photo Ops for Elvis Fans

-There are little things all over town dedicated to the famous entertainer, including multiple wall murals like the 1950s Elvis Mural, the "Home of the King" mural, the jailhouse rock mural and the King's Chicken Fillin' Station's "Eat Like A King" mural.
+In addition to the Presley house, there are little things all over town dedicated to the famous entertainer, including multiple wall murals like the 1950s Elvis Mural, the "Home of the King" mural, the jailhouse rock mural and the King's Chicken Fillin' Station's "Eat Like A King" mural.

 Fans will also want to visit the Elvis statue in honor of the 1956 Homecoming Concert at the Tupelo Fairgrounds.
 There is also a statue of Elvis at 13 and the "Becoming" statue, which shows superstar Elvis standing next to himself as an 11 year old boy.